asta0463/ecen5053-002_Proj2/README.md

 pip3 install tinydb

 Run instructions
-the websocket is setup for ip address 192.168.43.185 , this may have to be changed in the main.js file run server.py to start the websocket server and data collection in the database to view GUI run the python file local.py
+The jacascript used are from google APIs, the raspberry pi running this will require internet connection the websocket is setup for ip address 192.168.43.185 , this may have to be changed in the main.js file

+run server.py to start the websocket server and data collection in the database to view GUI run the python file local.py